-Open your device's wireless settings
+- Open your device's wireless settings.
 Select 'UQ Guest' from the list of available wireless networks.

-On the UQ Authenticate page, select one of the social providers to log in.
+3. On the UQ Authenticate page, select one of the social providers to log in.

-Follow the social provider's steps to log in and confirm.

-Accept the Terms and Conditions.

-Click Continue.
+UQ Authenticat te

+Please log in to this service by clicking on one of the Sc Please note, the Sign in With Google option will only work v

+G Sign in with Google

+f Continue with Facebook

+in Sign in with LinkedIn

+Trouble logging in?
+Terms of use

-Close and reopen your web browswer to start using the 'UQ Guest' network.
+- 4. Follow the social provider's steps to log in and confirm. - 5.
+Accept the terms and conditions. - 6.
+Click Continue. - 7.
+Close and reopen your web browser to start using the 'UQ Guest' network.